ngrx/ngrx.github.io/store/api/provide_store.md

 # provideStore
 ### signature: `provideStore(reducer: any, initialState?: any)`

+`provideStore` is to be invoked during bootstrap, configuring and returning an array of providers for Store related services.

 #### Arguments

 1. `reducer : ActionReducer | [key:string]: ActionReducer` - Reducer or map of reducer functions.
 If multiple reducers are supplied reducers are